 The program is designed to collaborate with established organizations and agencies to address the plight of an often over-looked demographic: young men of color.
 EMBODI is designed to address these issues through dialogue, and recommendations for change and action.
-REGISTER here on March 16th through April 16th!!!!
+The EMBODI conference was selected

 - Cost: Event is FREE!!

-Males who are high school seniors or college students are invited to participate in this contest.
-Please click on the link below to download the EMBODI Scholarship Application.
+Males who are high school seniors or college students are invited to participate in an essay contest.

 Essay Prompt: What is your definition of a “man of valor?”
 How does the definition line up with your own personal priorities and practices?
 Also, provide what you do that exemplifies you are a man of valor or you can use your definition to describe someone you know that you feel fits this definition.